Niguoz/Niguoz/README.md

 ### Role : Game Programmer
 ### Type of Game : Driving with Narrative and Managment elements
 ### DBGA in collaboration with 34BigThings
+#### I worked on the logic for the spawn of the resources/obstacles, the sandstorm, the sandworm and the UI
 #### March 2022 - July 2022
 #### Game Screenshot
 ![image](https://user-images.githubusercontent.com/90765299/179055937-08882505-08a6-433f-b7bb-4801483a7962.png)